Review and road test of the BMW 2 Series Coupe

 Instead, this second generation 'G42' 2 Series Coupe was developed alongside the brand's current Z4 roadster and is based on the same rear-driven platform as that used by larger 3 and 4 Series models.
 What's been produced as a result is a proper small sporting BMW.
 Of the kind you might have thought this brand had lost interest in making.
 Not a bit of it.

 Amongst driving enthusiasts, this second generation 2 Series Coupe will vie with Toyota's GR86 for the title of most rewarding small sports coupe.
-Choose this BMW and you certainly get a lot more engine options.
-These kick off with a 220d mild hybrid 2.0-litre diesel variant offering 190hp.
-And a 2.0-litre turbo petrol powerplant, available with either 184hp (in the 220i) or 258hp (in the 230i), the latter available with xDrive 4WD.
+Choose this BMW and you certainly get a lot more engine options, all mated to 8-speed auto transmission.
+There's a 2.0-litre turbo petrol powerplant, available with either 184hp (in the 220i) or 258hp (in the 230i).
+Or a 220d 2.0-litre diesel variant offering 190hp.
 Beyond that lies the six cylinder M240i, which offers 374hp (34hp more than its predecessor) and can only be had in xDrive form.
 In late 2022, a flagship M2 variant will follow with an even more powerful 'S58' version of that 3.0-litre straight six twin turbo engine - expect around 430hp; and the option of a manual gearbox if you want it.

 With all 2 Series Coupe models, under the skin, much is shared with the current Z4 roadster, including a CLAR (Cluster Architecture) platform that's up to 40% stiffer than that of the old model.
 BMW claims that steering precision and body control are vastly improved as a result, aided by near-perfect 50:50 weight distribution.
 All variants come only with an 8-speed Steptronic Sport automatic gearbox with paddleshifters and launch control that incorporates a Sprint mode for short-term acceleration boost.
 Adaptive M suspension is optional.
 And there's a powerful lightweight braking system.